-Underlying gross written premium income for Syndicate 435 increased by 20.7% in 2022 notably due to the contributions from the newer teams and continued growth in our Commercial Lines business, tempered by depressed premiums in our Property Treaty business which was poorly priced against increasing climate change risk.
-Other lines of business have grown as the world has re-opened following the pandemic.
+Underlying gross written premium income for Syndicate 435 increased by 22% in 2023 notably due to contributions from the newer teams such as Financial Lines and Agriculture together with continued growth in our Commercial Lines business and the favourable rating environment for Property Treaty business.
+Other lines of business have grown as the world economy moves forward.

-During 2022 the syndicate achieved rate increases slightly in excess of the initial business plan.
+During 2023 the syndicate achieved rate increases consistent with the approved business plan.
 Of particular note was the continuing improved rating environment for the Commercial Lines book.
-Within the portfolio there are certain areas in which rate increases did not meet the plan's expectations, however, pricing levels in these lines remain adequate.
-Whilst rate increases for certain areas slowed in the last quarter of 2022 the overall rate increase was slightly above the plan for the year driven by Aviation, Commercial Lines and Property Treaty.
+Within the portfolio, there are certain areas in which rate increases did not meet the plan's expectations, however pricing levels in these lines remain adequate.
+Whilst rate increases for certain areas slowed in the last quarter of 2023 the overall rate increase was slightly above the plan for the year, driven by Commercial Lines and Property Treaty.

 Faraday continues to be a market leading provider of (re)insurance in windstorm and earthquake prone areas and therefore expects to incur losses from such events when they occur.
-2022 was impacted by the notable events of Hurricane Ian, Typhoon Nanmadol and floods in the Sydney area and in South Africa, however, natural catastrophe losses overall were generally consistent with Faraday's priced expectations.
+As noted above 2023 was impacted by adverse deterioration of Winterstorm Elliott, and notable current events affecting Faraday included Hurricane Otis, Storm Gabrielle and the Auckland floods in New Zealand as well as the Turkish earthquake.
+Europe also saw flooding and hail events.
+In general, the natural catastrophe losses in the year were below our priced expectations.
 Our Underwriters have worked hard to ensure the book of business is not overly exposed to any series of events.
-Our reserving process and philosophy for such events is well established having developed significant expertise over many years in this market.
+Our reserving process and philosophy for such events is entrenched in the business having developed significant expertise over many years in this market.
 Reserves are established following a review of all available information and after taking a conservative view of the potential for development of losses.
 The loss reserves therefore reflect Faraday's minimal appetite for any deterioration in its reported loss position.
-Reserves established in recent years in respect of other natural catastrophe events have, in aggregate, proved to be adequate.
-The syndicate's whole account catastrophe excess of loss reinsurance is not expected to be triggered by any of the 2022 events although some team-specific reinsurances are expected to respond.
+Reserves set in recent years in respect of other natural catastrophe events have, in aggregate, proved to be adequate.
+The syndicate's whole account catastrophe excess of loss reinsurance is not expected to be triggered by any of the 2023 events although some team-specific reinsurances are expected to respond in particular to Winterstorm Elliott.